rpoleski/MulensModel/developers_board.md

       * BJD\_TDB in satellite ephemeris [astropy link](http://docs.astropy.org/en/stable/time/#barycentric-and-heliocentric-light-travel-time-corrections)
   * Lens:
     * see "To be done:" in mulensobjects/lens.py::Lens docstring
+  * MagnificationCurve:
+    * re-write magnification() to use lazy loading (here or in model.py)
   * Model:
     * Model.set\_parameters() should remember previously set values (of course unless they're overwritten)
     * Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.
     * Function that print RA, Dec, and t\_0\_par.
   * ModelParameters:
     * check that non-exisiting parameters are not specified e.g. t0
+    * check that minimal parameters needed to specifiy a model are defined
     * Transform t\_E and other parameters between geocentric and heliocentric frames.
   * Plotting
     * for plotting functions option to pass pyplot.Axis and pyplot.Figure instances and call e.g. Axis.scatter() instead of pyplot.scatter(); for a simple example see [here](https://github.com/rpoleski/K2-CPM/blob/master/source/K2CPM/plot_utils.py)